 As consumers pursue more active lifestyles, they want foods that can be consumed on the go.
 A central focus of many food manufacturers is the growth of the snack market, but not just any snacks.
 Sugar-laden options are out and snacks making health claims are in.
-While more than half of consumers report eating three or more snacks per day, 66% of them do so to provide nutritional benefits.
+While more than half of consumers report eating three or more snacks per day (Mail this link), 66% of them do so to provide nutritional benefits.

 High-protein bars in particular continue to rank highly among average consumers, foregoing the typical bodybuilder stereotypes of the past.
-Natural ingredients and minimalist labeling are among the attributes of top rated snack bars.
+Natural ingredients and minimalist labeling are among the attributes of top rated snack bars (Mail this link).

 Tracing ingredients back through a chain of custody that upholds ethical standards and maintains the highest quality is important to many consumers and has been a priority for many food and beverage manufacturers.
 Deeper scrutiny of how every ingredient on a label is sourced is expected to only increase in 2020.

 Clean labels dominated the food landscape for the past several years, and consumers will continue to demand ingredient transparency (Mail this link) into 2020 and beyond.
 Shoppers and diners will not only look for familiar and easy-to-pronounce ingredients; they will also want those ingredients to provide naturally occurring nutritional value.
 More than half of consumers (Mail this link) say they are focusing on foods with specific nutritional benefits.

 Diet trends, including keto, Paleo and Whole 30 are being adhered to by about a third of consumers who increasingly want to avoid artificial sweeteners, fillers, starches, dyes and flavors.
 These consumers still care about calories (Mail this link), yet they insist on ingredients that promote and support a lifestyle focused on overall wellbeing, including physical, mental and emotional health.

 5. Infused Beverages